Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: At this point, you should have three new users listed on the **Users** page.

-#### Task 4: Assign Azure AD Premium P2 licenses to Azure AD users
+#### Task 4: Assign Microsoft Entra ID P2 licenses to Microsoft Entra ID users

-In this task, you will assign each user to the Azure Active Directory Premium P2 license.
+In this task, you will assign each user to the Microsoft Entra ID P2 license.

 1. On the **Users \| All users** blade, click on the entry representing your user account i.e. ODL_User******.